 What is this for?

-- The business model kit helps to ideate multiple business model options.
+The business model kit helps you ideate multiple business model options.
 In particular, it raises awareness over the value exchange between stakeholders.

 Opportunities to use the business model kit: